create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 ## What do I need to use X3D?

-You can view X3D files using a X3D browser:
+You can view X3D files using an X3D browser:

 - A X3D standalone application
 - A X3D JavaScript plug-in like to an HTML browser